ryanrsun/ryanrsun.github.io/pages/pubs.md

 Li X, Yung G, Zhou H, **Sun R**, Li Z, Hou K, Zhang MJ, Liu Y, Arapoglou T, Wang C, Ionita- Laza I, Lin X. A multi-dimensional integrative scoring framework for predicting functional variants in the human genome. *Am J Hum Genet*.
 2022 Mar 01; 109(3):446-456.
 PMID: 35216679.

 Zhu H<sup>\#</sup>, Choi J<sup>\#</sup>, Kui N<sup>\#</sup>, Yang T, Wei P, Li D, **Sun R**.
 Identification of pancreatic cancer germline risk variants with effects that are modified by smoking. *JCO Precis Oncol*.
 2024 Mar; 8:e2300355.
 PMID: 38564682.

-### <a name="articles"></a> High-dimensional inference for composite null hypotheses.

-Composite null hypotheses occur when we are interested in a set of individual null hypotheses, and we want to know whether all individual nulls in the set should be rejected simultaneously.
-This statistical challenge has many applications in translational genetics studies such as mediation analysis, pleiotropy analysis, and replication analysis.

-**Sun, R**, McCaw Z, Lin, X. Testing a large number of composite null hypotheses using conditionally symmetric multidimensional gaussian mixtures in genome-wide studies. *Journal of the American Statistical Association*.
-2024+ (accepted) https://arxiv.org/abs/2309.12584.

 ### <a name="articles"></a> Describing more robust methods for analysis of clinical trial data